Family Medical Leave Act Tax Credit

 “TCC always keeps us informed of the latest information and how we can use it to our advantage.” - VP, HR, Fortune 100 Technology

 FMLA Tax Credit Background

 The Family and Medical Leave Act Tax Credit was launched as part of the December 2017 Tax Cuts and Jobs Act.
-For tax years beginning in 2018, employers can offset a percentage of the wages disbursed for paid FMLA leaves.
+Beginning in 2018, employers can offset a percentage of the wages disbursed for paid FMLA leaves.
 After one year of employment, employees earning up to the designated earnings threshold can generate a tax credit for their employer.

 Employee Eligibility & Timeline

 For employees to qualify for the 2018 credit, their income must have been no more than $72,000 in 2017.
 Both Full and Part-time employees can qualify.
 At this time, the credit is set to run through the end of 2019.

 In order for employers to qualify for the tax credit, the business must have a documented FMLA paid leave policy.
 That policy must provide full-time workers with at least two weeks of paid leave each year.
 Part-time employees should receive pro-rated compensation according to the number of hours worked.
 The wages paid for this leave must not be less than 50% of normal wages.

 Employers that meet the requirements are entitled to claim 12.5% of FMLA wages paid as a general business tax credit.
 For every percentage point that the paid leave compensation surpasses the 50% of normal wages threshold, employers can increase their benefit by 0.25%.
 As with most general business tax credits, unused portions of the credit will carry forward.